tiasakim/tiasakim/README.md

-- 👋 Hi, I’m @tiasakim (she/her), a fourth-year Computer Science major at Wellesley College.
+- 👋 Hi, I’m @tiasakim (she/her), a third-year Computer Science major at Wellesley College.
 - 👀 I’m interested in autonomous vehicles, urban mobility, smart cities and new innovations / ventures.
 - 🌱 I’m currently learning to build autonomous mobile robotics in MIT 6.141J - Robotics: Science and Systems.
 - 💞️ I’m passionate about traveling, cooking and cultural exchange!